heltonx/embasint/README.md

   <img src="https://github.com/heltonx/embasint/assets/52825808/703cd256-e9ba-4de1-ac82-0463bfc3cb67" />
 </p>

+The purpose of Embassint project is focused in osint over persons (and not countries or companies) around the world.
+I reunite just a few working links for each country, but links that are frequently tested.

 ------------
 BRAZIL
 ------------

-information about a person:
+Information about a person:

 https://www.escavador.com

-judicial information:
+Judicial information:

 https://www.jusbrasil.com.br

-search by CPF (brazilian ID):
+Search by CPF (brazilian ID):

 https://www.situacao-cadastral.com

-find out what is the phone telecom, and the state:
+Find out what is the phone telecom, and the state:

 https://www.qualoperadora.net

-vehicle license plates lookup:
+Vehicle license plates lookup:

 https://www.keplaca.com